Post Date: July 8, 2026 ┃

 For an individual medical courier working in Texas, holding certification that covers both federal HIPAA requirements and HB 300 obligations provides documented evidence of compliance with the full scope of applicable law, which covered entity clients in Texas require from their Business Associate partners as a condition of the vendor relationship.
 Certification protects the individual courier in the event of a state or federal investigation by establishing a record that training on the applicable standards was completed before any incident occurred.
 Organizations that maintain current certified training records across their Texas courier workforce are better positioned commercially and regulatorily than those whose training documentation does not reflect the state-specific requirements that apply to their operations.

-HIPAA Training for Employees
+Do you Need HIPAA Training for Your Employees?

 PJ Murray